gblazquez/bowshockpy/docs/source/index.rst

 BowshockPy
 ==========

-``bowshockpy`` is an open-source Python package for generating synthetic spectral cubes, position-velocity diagrams, and moment images of an analytical momentum-conserving bowshock model driven by a protostellar jet.
-The software computes the intensities of low-J rotational transitions of the CO molecule, providing mock observations of the CO emission that radio telescopes as ALMA are able to detect at millimeter wavelengths.
+``BowshockPy`` is an open-source Python package for generating synthetic spectral cubes, position-velocity diagrams, and moment images of an analytical momentum-conserving bowshock model driven by a protostellar jet.
+The software computes the intensities of low-J rotational transitions of a linear molecule as CO, providing mock observations of the emission that radio interferometers as ALMA are able to detect at millimeter wavelengths.

 ..
    .. note::